 Day 7 of Sri Lanka itinerary 14 days: Visiting Horton plains national park

-The day 7 of Sri Lanka two week itinerary start at sunrise with a visit to Horton plains national park.
+Day 7 of Sri Lanka two week itinerary start at sunrise with a visit to Horton plains national park.
 Today you will get a 4 wheel drive vehicles as you have to climb up to 2300 meter above sea level on a dilapidated road.
 Horton plains national park is one of the last remaining patches of forests in the mountains and harbours a wide range of Fauna and Flora.
 Horton plains national park has totally different vegetation that cannot be found anywhere else on the island.

 The tour starts in the city and gradually makes it up to the mountain peak, increasing the distance from the crowded city and later passes small towns and villages.
 The latter part of the journey takes place through the forest.
-After about a 2 hours journey upon reaching the entrance of the park, visitors can make trekking through the Horton plains and see a wide range Fauna and Flora.
+After about a 2 hours journey upon reaching the entrance of the park, visitors can make trekking through the Horton plains and see a wide range of Fauna and Flora.

-The entire jungle trek lasts around 2 hours if you wish to make the entire circle it is best to wear conformable shoes and attire that suitable for cool climate.
+The entire jungle trek lasts around 2 hours if you wish to make the entire circle it is best to wear conformable shoes and attire that suitable for a cool climate.
 You will encounter a wide range of bird species, butterflies, amphibian species and many mammals during the walk.

 Day 8 of Sri Lanka itinerary 14 days: Jeep safari at Yala national park

 After breakfast leave for Yala, southern Sri Lanka.
 Today you are going to venture on a Sri Lanka wildlife tour and encounter Sri Lankan wildlife for the first time on this Sri Lanka two week tour.
 The journey from Nuwara Eliya to Yala takes around 4 hours, however, you will encounter many important attractions such as Ravana waterfall, Ella gap, and Sita temple making you stop the vehicle many times during the trip.